OctopusDeploy/blog/blog/2019-10/bootstrap-linux-dev-environment/bootstrap-linux-dev-environment.md

 # Bootstrap a .NET Core development environment for Linux

-One of the things I truly appreciate about working at Octopus Deploy, is that I'm encouraged to work in the way that I want to maximize my happiness (and therefore my productivity) at work.
+One of the things I truly appreciate about working at Octopus Deploy, is that I'm encouraged to work in the way that I choose, that maximizes my happiness and my productivity.

+Earlier this year I decided to make the switch to Linux for my day to day working environment - and I haven't regretted it. *nix operating systems have always been something that I preferred, but have never been able to settle on it at work for development.

-Microsoft.NET now has great cross platform support and .NET developers have the ability to do much of their development on Linux distributions or macOS.
-If you are unfamiliar with linux, it can be a daunting move.
-Where to begin?
+Microsoft .NET now has great cross platform support and .NET developers have the ability to do much of their development on Linux distributions or macOS.
+How can we get started?

 I'll discuss some of the options for .NET developers on Linux and show you how I get my stack together with some scripts that I use regularly.

-## Starting Database & log servers with containers
+## Starting Database & Logging servers with containers

-Much like my colleague [Bob Walker](https://octopus.com/blog/automate-sql-server-install-using-linux-docker#docker-compose), I personally like to use `docker-compose` to speed up the process of dealing with these things.
-The thing I like the most about it?
+Much like my colleague [Bob Walker](https://octopus.com/blog/automate-sql-server-install-using-linux-docker#docker-compose), I personally like to use `docker-compose` to speed up the process of dealing with dependencies like my SQL & Logging servers.
+What do I like the most about it?
 The setup for a database and log server is only around 20 lines of YAML!

 For example, this lets me quickly spin up a SQL server, a great logging tool called [Seq](https://datalust.co/seq).